Reduced bandwidth: a qualitative strengthening of twin-width in minor-closed classes (and beyond): Introduction

 \section{Introduction}

 Twin-width is a measure of graph\footnote{We consider simple, finite, undirected graphs $G$ with vertex-set $V(G)$ and edge-set $E(G)$.
 A \defn{graph class} is a set of graphs closed under isomorphism.
 A graph class is \defn{hereditary} if it is closed under taking subgraphs.
 A graph class is \defn{monotone} if it is closed under taking induced subgraphs.
 A graph $H$ is a \defn{minor} of a graph $G$ if $H$ is isomorphic to a graph obtained from a subgraph of $G$ by contracting edges.
-A graph class $\GG$ is \defn{proper minor-closed} if $\GG$ is closed under taking minors, and some graph is not in $\GG$.} complexity recently introduced by \citet{TW-I} (inspired by the work of \citet{MT04} and \citet{GM14}).
-The topic has attracted widespread interest~\citep{PS,Przyb22,PSZ21,TW-I,TW-II,TW-III,TW-IV,TW-VI,BNOST,BH21,BKRTW,GPT21,AHKO,SS21,BBD21,DGJOR22}, often motivated by connections to model theory, logic, graph sparsity, fixed parameter tractability, enumerative combinatorics, and permutations.
+A graph class $\GG$ is \defn{proper minor-closed} if $\GG$ is closed under taking minors, and some graph is not in $\GG$.} complexity introduced by \citet{TW-I} (inspired by the work of \citet{MT04} and \citet{GM14}).
+The topic has attracted widespread interest~\citep{BDHK24,BHJ24,PS23,Przyb23,PSZ22,TW-I,TW-II,TW-III,TW-IV,TW-VI,BNOST24,BH21,BKRTW21,GPT22,AHKO22,SS22,BBD21,BBD22,DGJOR22,GT26,HIRV26,HJ25b,HNST25,ACHO25,BT25,HR25,ACHKO24,BCKKLT22,BH25,BD23,BGOT23,BGTT22}, often motivated by connections to model theory, logic, graph sparsity, fixed parameter tractability, enumerative combinatorics, and permutations.

-We start with an informal description.
-Given a graph $G$, choose two vertices $u$ and $v$ in $G$, identify $u$ and $v$ into a single vertex, and colour each edge incident to exactly one of $u$ and $v$ red.
+We start with an informal description of twin-width.
+Given a graph $G$, choose two vertices $u$ and $v$ in $G$, identify $u$ and $v$ into a single new vertex, insert an edge between this new vertex and a neighbour of $u$ or $v$, and colour the inserted edge red if it is incident to exactly one of $u$ and $v$ in the original graph.
 Repeat this step until the graph has only one vertex.
 At each stage, the introduced red edges indicate an `error' in the reduction sequence.
 The goal is to find a sequence of identifications with small error.
 Twin-width measures the error by the maximum degree of the red graph (minimised over all reduction sequences).

 To formalise this idea we need the following definitions.
 A \defn{trigraph} is a triple $G = ( V, E, R )$ where $V$ is a finite set, and $E$ and $R$ are disjoint subsets of $\binom{V}{2}$.
 Elements of $V$ are \defn{vertices}.
 Elements of $E\cup R$ are \defn{edges}, edges in $E$ are \defn{black}, and edges in $R$ are \defn{red}.
 Let $V(G):=V$ and $E(G):=E$ and $R(G):=R$.
 Let $\widetilde{G}$ be the spanning subgraph of $G$ consisting of the red edges.
 For distinct vertices $u,v\in V(G)$, let \defn{$G/u,v$} be the trigraph $(V',E',R')$ with: \begin{itemize} \item $V' = ( V \setminus \{u, v\} ) \cup \{w\}$ where $w\not\in V$, \item $G-\{u,v\} = ( G/u,v ) - w$, and \item for all $x\in V\setminus\{u,v\}$: \begin{itemize} \item $wx \in E'$ if and only if $ux \in E$ and $vx \in E$, \item $wx \not\in E' \cup R'$ if and only if $ux \not\in E \cup R$ and $vx \not\in E \cup R$, and \item $wx \in R'$ otherwise. \end{itemize} \end{itemize} The \defn{underlying graph} (or \defn{total graph}) of a trigraph $G$ is the graph $H$ with $V(H)=V(G)$ and $E(H)=E(G)\cup R(G)$.